Firefighter Cancer Workers’ Compensation Claims

 Attorneys who proudly stand up for first responders in New Jersey

 Firefighters put their lives on the line to protect others, and when they’re hurt, they have recourse under the law.
-It’s not just the immediate perils of fire and unstable buildings, but also the long-term risks of exposure to dangerous substances that can wreak havoc on a firefighter’s life.
+It’s not just the immediate perils of fire and unstable buildings, but also the long-term risks of smoke inhalation and exposure to dangerous substances that can wreak havoc on a firefighter’s life.

 That’s why New Jersey law specifically protects firefighters who develop cancer: it’s an occupational hazard and ought to be treated as a work injury.
 However, getting the compensation you need for a cancer diagnosis can be difficult, even with those legal protections.
 That’s why you need an experienced workers’ compensation attorney to handle your claim.

 Firefighters throughout New Jersey can count on Shebell & Shebell, LLC, because we have firsthand knowledge of the stresses firefighters endure.
 Both Raymond Shebell and Thomas Shebell have been active members of volunteer fire departments in our town, and Raymond still holds various positions including Captain of Colts Neck Fire Police, Captain of County of Monmouth Fire Police LLC, President of Colts Neck Fire Company #2, and VP of Mid-Monmouth Fire Police.
 These cases are personal to us, and you can rest assured that we will fight hard to pursue the compensation you need and deserve.

 Understanding New Jersey’s laws for firefighters with cancer